Plea change hearing set for Belmond teen charged with robbery, willful injury after Mason City stabbing incident - NewsBreak

 Plea change hearing set for Belmond teen charged with robbery, willful injury after Mason City stabbing incident

 MASON CITY — One of three Belmond men charged with robbery and willful injury after an April stabbing incident in Mason City is planning to plead guilty.
-18-year-old Jaden Edel, 17-year-old Dominic Fogarty, and 17-year-old David Gordon were charged after two victims were held down, stabbed multiple times, and had property taken on April 1st in the 200 block of 15th Northeast.www.kglonews.com
+18-year-old Jaden Edel, 17-year-old Dominic Fogarty, and 17-year-old David Gordon were charged after two victims were stabbed multiple times on April 1st in the 200 block of 15th Northeast.
+Authorities say Edel helped hold down two victims, while Gordon stabbed them both repeatedly and then took property belonging to the victims.www.superhits1027.com

 Comments / 0